pnsaeta/p064/docs/DE-DE1.md

 \begin{equation}\label{eq:Bessel}
   x^2 y^{\prime\prime} + x y' + (x^2 - n^2) y = 0
 \end{equation}
-See [the page on Bessel's equation](DE-Bessel.md) for some background on why this equation arises in physical problems.
+See [the section on Bessel's equation](PD-PD3.md#bessel-functions) for some background on why this equation arises in physical problems.

 Substituting the Frobenius series into this equation gives
 \begin{align}